The Best Hostels in Madrid, Spain.

 All rooms are super clean and modern.
 For the maximum comfort they are all ensuite and also have a sink in the room to boot.
 A soft armchair and make-up mirror are also neat upgrades, as are the generous allocation of 2 lockers for each person – one big one under the bed and one one small next to your head.

 The common lounge is cute and cozy, decorated in a red color along with the rest of the OK Hostel.
 So make yourself comfortable on one of the red sofas or plush seats, grab a book, or just enjoy the sounds of someone playing guitar.

 Evenings are never lonely here.
 Amazing dinners (unlimited sangria and beer…) and pub crawls are organized every night for a reasonable price.

 Furthermore, the hostel is equipped with the newest Mac computers.
-So if you are an Apple geek, you will love the place!
+So if you are an Apple geek (we aren’t, just FYI), you will love this Madrid hostel!

 Like This Article About the Best Hostels in Madrid?
 Pin It!